Resilience in Development

 “A truly magnificent book that is very readable, highly informative, and hugely helpful for both understanding resilience and planning how best to foster it.
 Given that resilience is not a unitary trait, it presents quite a challenge to distill the key points from a complicated literature into straightforward messages, but that is exactly what this book does.
 It skillfully summarizes the main findings from both qualitative and quantitative research and combines all of that with telling case examples.
 Essential reading for any researcher or clinician interested in resilience.”—Michael Rutter, MD, Institute of Psychiatry, Psychology and Neuroscience, King's College London, United Kingdom

 “Nobody understands resilience as well as Ann Masten, and nobody writes about it as clearly, wisely, and deeply as she does.
 Dr. Masten is both a creator of new knowledge and a compelling narrator of the science and interventions that address how children manage to thrive in spite of adverse conditions.
 This indispensable book conveys the many facets of resilience, from neurobiology to cultural context to the importance of supportive relationships.
 Accessibly written, it makes complex concepts and processes easy to understand and impossible to forget.
-The book can be used as a text for undergraduate and graduate courses on typical development and developmental psychopathology, as well as in seminars for clinical interns and postdoctoral fellows.”—Alicia F. Lieberman, PhD, Irving B. Harris Endowed Chair in Infant Mental Health, University of California, San Francisco
+The book can be used as a text for undergraduate and graduate courses on typical development and developmental psychopathology, as well as in seminars for clinical interns and postdoctoral fellows.”—Alicia F. Lieberman, PhD, Irving B. Harris Endowed Chair in Infant Mental Health and Professor, Department of Psychiatry, University of California, San Francisco

 “I consider Masten to be the preeminent thinker on resilience—and one of psychology's very best writers.
 Few authors possess the theoretical, empirical, clinical, and translational prevention skills to write such an integrative, well-presented volume.
 Masten makes a critical contribution to understanding the multiple pathways toward resilient outcomes for individuals who have experienced significant adversity.
 She does an amazing job of integrating literature from a variety of disciplines and levels of analysis.
 This is by far the best book I have ever read on resilience, and will set the standard for a long time to come.”—Dante Cicchetti, PhD, McKnight Presidential Chair of Child Psychology and Psychiatry, Institute of Child Development, University of Minnesota